rodhis/Car-Rental-App/README.md

 ## Instructions

+1- Download the files to a folder
+2- Run ""

 You can browse the page as you like.
 If you wish to know more about a car type, select "Read More" under one of the buttons.

 If you wish to register, fill the form on the end of the page following these instructions: